open-telemetry/community/README.md

 special interest group (SIG).
 Details for all of these items are below.
 We are a friendly, collaborative group and look forward to working together!

+Technical committee members, maintainers, and approvers are encouraged to list their [areas of interest in this document](areas-of-interest.md) to help community members find interested parties and form new special interest groups.

 ## Governing Bodies

 * [Governance Committee (GC)](./governance-charter.md)